 takepayments

-The mobile payment unit from takepayments accepts Apple and Google Pay, with a next day settlement fee.
-The battery lasts all day, and, you’re spending time travelling, an in-car charger is available.
-Its SIM card connects to the strongest network and it’s quick to set up, like the Square reader.
+The mobile payment unit from takepayments accepts Apple and Google Pay, with a next-day settlement fee.
+The battery lasts all day, and if you’re travelling by road between events, an in-car charger is available.
+Its SIM card connects to the strongest network, and like the Square reader, it’s quick to set up.

 Fees: Bespoke – contact takepayments for a free quote.